 “There might be a slight delay.
 But we are in control of the situation”.

 Anticipating a costumer’s objections and questions and addressing them while communicating through an email ensures that you cover every area which may arise in the mind of an end-user after receiving the mail.
 Once an end user’s complaints are handled successfully, the chances that the company has acquired a loyal subscriber is high.

 In cases where it is impossible to offer any assistance, proffer a solution by making reasonable suggestions.

 Never fail to apologize, and never fail to appreciate a customer’s patronage.
 Ensure you communicate how valuable the business relationship means to the company because indeed, it means a lot.

 Sample Email I for Responding to Customers’ Email Complaints

 We regret to inform you that there might be a slight delay before your order gets to you but we are definitely looking into this matter to resolve it and taking every necessary step to see to it this delay does not occur again.
 We apologize for the inconveniences caused by this delay.
 We realized the challenges your company must have been through in managing the crisis that occurred as a result.
 We value your patronage and look forward to a more fruitful relationship with your organization.

 Sample Email II for Responding to Customers’ Email Complaints

-Our aim is to provide variety of models from different price ranges for our customers to choose from.
+Our aim is to provide a variety of models from different price ranges for our customers to choose from.
 We encourage every customer to get an informative flier on all the products for sale and study the features highlighted for the product of their choice in those fliers.

-We regret to inform you that we do not offer a refund for products purchased in good condition from the store.
+Unfortunately, we do not offer a refund for products purchased in good condition from the store.